The University welcomes and positively uses both national and international evaluation and quality accreditation for continuous improvement.

 - The Ranking of Macedonian Higher Education Institutions (HEIs)-ShanghaiRanking

-The Ranking of Macedonian Higher Education Institutions (HEIs) is commissioned by Ministry of Education and Science of Republic of Macedonia, this was initiated from 2011.
+The Ranking of Macedonian Higher Education Institutions (HEIs) is commissioned by Ministry of Education and Science of Republic of North Macedonia, this was initiated from 2011.
 Twenty qualified HEIs are included in the ranking.
 The ranking uses around 21 indicators of academic performance and competitiveness, covering major mission aspects of HEIs such as teaching, research and social service.
 The ranking is expected to contribute to the transparency of quality and efficiency of Macedonian HEIs.

 - European Universities Association (EUA)